jonnonz1/nz-statute-book/acts/public/1936/law-reform-act-1936.md

 (4) Nothing in this section shall—
   (a) affect any criminal proceedings against any person in respect of any wrongful act; or (b) render enforceable any agreement for indemnity which would not have been enforceable if this section had not been passed.
-(5) Section 94 of the Judicature Act 1908 shall not hereafter apply with respect to any action or other proceeding to which this Part applies.
+(5) Section 99 of the District Court Act 2016 shall not hereafter apply with respect to any action or other proceeding to which this Part applies.

 ## Part 6 — Liability of employers to their servants for injuries caused by the negligence of fellow servants